-BELIZE ECONOMIC SUBSTANCE 2020 & OTHER SIGNIFICANT CHANGES
+BELIZE ECONOMIC SUBSTANCE & OTHER IMPORTANT FACTS

 The Belize International Business Companies (Amendment) Act, 2018 came into force on 1st January 2019 and its provisions are almost identical to provisions of the BVI ECONOMIC SUBSTANCE (COMPANIES AND LIMITED PARTNERSHIPS) ACT, 2018

 The most important details of the new legislation are:

 1. An offshore company's affairs must be managed from Belize (meaning that the majority of directors must reside in Belize, board meetings must be held in Belize and all of the company's documents must be kept in Belize).

 2. An offshore company should maintain its office and employ qualified personnel in Belize, unless the company can prove its tax residency in another jurisdiction and if the company is able to supply satisfactory evidence to the Minister responsible for Finance that -